 The Huge Potential of Floating Photovoltaic Systems

-The National Renewable Energy Laboratory (NREL) elaborated on the huge potential of floating photovoltaic systems.
+floating photovoltaic systems.
 Researchers at the National Renewable Energy Laboratory estimate that installing floating solar photovoltaic devices on over 24000 artificial reservoirs in the United States can generate approximately 10% of the country's annual total electricity generation.
 This discovery was published in the journal Environmental Science and Technology, revealing for the first time the potential of floating photovoltaic systems in the United States.
 Although the United States was the first country to showcase floating photovoltaic panels and installed them on a floating bridge in an irrigation pond in Napa Valley, California 10 years ago, this idea has not been widely recognized nationwide.
 As of December 2017, the United States had focused on installing large-scale onshore photovoltaic power stations, while there were only seven floating photovoltaic power stations.

-However, the deployment of the floating photovoltaic system overseas is increasing, and by the end of last year, there were over 100 floating photovoltaic power stations worldwide.
+floating photovoltaic system overseas is increasing, and by the end of last year, there were over 100 floating photovoltaic power stations worldwide.
 Among the 70 largest floating photovoltaic devices, 56 are located in Japan.
 Floating photovoltaic panels were installed in Walden Lake, Colorado River (photographed by Dennis Schroeder/NREL)"In the United States.
 This is a niche application, and in other regions, such demand is real."
 "We expect this application to take off in the United States, especially in areas where there is a significant conflict between solar land and agricultural land."
 Mackneck and his NREL co-authors Robert Spencer, Alexandra Aznar, Adam Warren, and Matthew Reese estimate that if solar panels were installed in water instead of land, they could save about 2.1 million hectares of land.
 The use of floating photovoltaics has other benefits, including reducing water evaporation and inhibiting the growth of algae.
 The lead author of the paper, Spencer, added, "In some cases, the benefits can be even greater than what is stated in the paper.
 Our team used a 'strict assumption' method to estimate the potential total power generation and benefits, providing a very conservative estimation result."

 The NREL team also found that operating floating photovoltaic power generation next to hydroelectric facilities based on existing transmission infrastructure can improve energy output and save costs.
 Warren, Director of the NREL Integrated Applications Center, believes that "the rapid decline in solar photovoltaic module prices will make floating solar power an emerging industry."
 "The cost of acquiring and developing land is becoming a major part of the cost of solar energy projects.
 In some places, islands and land prices are quite high, and we can foresee that floating solar energy will soon be accepted and put into use."
 According to a Bloomberg New Energy Finance report, the global photovoltaic installed capacity reached 98GW in 2017, an increase of 31% from 2016, with China accounting for 53GW, accounting for more than half of the global total capacity.
 In the development of floating photovoltaic systems, compared to countries such as the United States, Japan, the United Kingdom, and South Korea, China started relatively late and is in its early stages.